mzffrtp/weatherapp/README.md

 # Weather App with react

-## An app with react that makes you easy to se what are the weatker conditions such as temperature and more.
+### An app with react that makes you easy to see what are the weatker conditions such as temperature and more.

+### Enjoy the screen.gif.

 ![](screen.gif)